department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/bug_template.md

 **Desired behavior:**
-*Describe in detail what was supposed to happen; reference existing Zenhub issue that contains the solution if possible*
+*Describe in detail what was supposed to happen;